JAlexandra7/ARIMA-Energy-Price-Forecaster/README.md

 My hypothesis was that an ARIMA model would outperform the more complex models in predicting 2019 energy prices using 2017 and 2018 data.

-My hypothesis was proven incorrect, the STL-ARIMA model outperformed a simple ARIMA model.
+My hypothesis was proven incorrect, the SARIMAX model outperformed a simple ARIMA model.

 To further this project, I could have used more than one point of connection for energy price modelling.